 - Your attorney receives the funds from the funding company and disburses the funds to you.

-When applying, make sure to consult different companies about fees and timelines for receiving your funding.
-Financial obligations can stack up during an injury lawsuit, so vet your options carefully to ensure they meet your needs.
+When applying, make sure to review different companies for their fees and timelines for receiving your funding.
+Financial obligations can stack up during an injury lawsuit, so choose your funding company carefully to ensure it meets your needs.

 Apply with multiple companies to ensure you find the agreement that makes the most sense for you.

 Frequently Asked Questions About Auto Accident Pre-Settlement Loans